stndn0/Easy-AMM-Poses/README.md

   Above: Season7 - All Access pose pack built via EAP.
 </p>

-#### A note for potential contributors
-I'm still learning C#, .NET and WPF so excuse some of the mess.
-Refactoring and code cleanup is a priority for future builds.

 ## Terms of Use
 You are free to modify this software for personal use.
 If you'd like to help improve it for everyone, i'm happy to collaborate.